-10 Essential Components of a Small Business Website [with Examples]9 Min Read
+10 Essential Components of a Small Business Website [with Examples]

-In fact, 48% of customers will stop considering your business if you don’t have a website.
+In fact, 1 in 5 potential customers will stop considering your business if you don’t have a website.
 As you are reading this article, you certainly understand a website’s importance.

 But what should a good small business website look like?
 What are its key components?